 9. Worlds End, Part 2: And Finally

 “And those who live now have endured/ Are called unto the shore/ And my soul will be free/ I’ll fly free now as a bird/ Our voices to be heard”.
 In this second part of “World’s End”, Pendragon shares with us a belief.
 Yes, a faith in another world.
 Another life.
 Another life after this life.

 We are lost children, ever exposed to the toils, sins, evils, and stresses of this world.
 But we’ve had enough!
 Pendragon assures us that we will die someday.
 We will not be stuck in this troublesome world forever.
 “Heading for hope – Heading for home/ Heading for roads that don’t lead me back here”.

 But it’s more than another life.
 It’s home.
 It’s a place where we are loved, and we love others unconditionally.
 We commune.
 We are connected infinitesimally.
 We are.
-It’s a place to be, ever in the glorious shadow of our Creator.
+It’s a place to be, ever in the glorious shadow of our Creator and of each other.
 I share this belief.
 I do.
 I believe in another life, and because I believe that, this one has meaning.
-I know that heaven is often depicted as beautiful beyond imagination and void of any sorrows, but what really attracts me is the lack of my own inner struggles.
-The absence of my own depravity and my own difficulty to relate to others.
+I know that the afterlife is often depicted as beautiful beyond imagination and void of any sorrows, but what really attracts me is the lack of my own inner struggles: the absence of my own depravity and my own difficulty to relate to others.
 I will love.
 And be loved.
 I believe that experience will come to this Earth someday.
 I don’t necessarily believe in an eternal heaven, but I do believe that men will live in harmony someday.